 You might know that the North Carolina authorities compute your property tax by multiplying your home's taxable value by the applicable tax rate.

 Consider this example.
 Dennis and Margaret own a home in North Carolina.
 The assessor has placed a taxable value of $200,000 on it.
 If the property tax rate is 1% in their county (it's ordinarily slightly less), Dennis and Margaret will owe $2,000 in property tax.
 However, based on research into assessed property values in their area, they appeal the $200,000 figure.
 The appeals board reduces their assessed value to $150,000.
 Now, they owe only $1,500 in annual property tax on their North Carolina home.

-Sometimes, a county assessor may wrongly believe that a home is larger than it is, or may be unaware of damage (such as defective roofing or leaky pipes) that reduce its value.
+Sometimes, a county assessor might wrongly believe that a home is larger than it is, or be unaware of damage (such as defective roofing or leaky pipes) that reduces its value.
 Or perhaps the assessor ignored the value of similar homes in the area in overvaluing yours.

 If you believe that the tax assessor has misjudged the value of your property, or if the taxable value is higher than that of similar homes and properties, you might wish to pursue an appeal.

 North Carolina allows for reduced property taxes if homeowners meet certain requirements.
 Below is a summary of the chief programs in North Carolina.
-See also North Carolina Gen. Stat Section 105-277.
+See also North Carolina Gen. Stat § 105-277.

 Homestead exclusion for elderly or disabled.
 If you are 65 years old or older, or you are permanently disabled, you are eligible for a partial exemption worth a minimum of $25,000, with annual adjustments for inflation.
 But you qualify only if your income is below a certain level.